WHAT WE EAT

 • Alliums

-• Soffritto: Aromatic ingredients cut into small pieces and sautéed in oil.
+• Sofrito: Aromatic ingredients cut into small pieces and sautéed in oil.

 • (Latin) Onions, garlic, bell peppers, herbs (cilantro)